kendalharland/chip-8/README.md

-# simpleVM
+# chip-8
-A stack based virtual machine written in C++
+A chip-8 emulator written in C